-The criteria the most influencing cargo owners or their agents (exporters, importers, retailers, and freight forwarders) tend to be those related to customer relationships, responding to and accommodating specific needs, and providing useful on-time information.
-Criteria such as terminal operator and port authority responsiveness to special requests, the ability to offer tailored services, the ability of employees to accommodate their needs both have either a strong or medium influence on overall performance assessments.
+The criteria that most influence cargo owners or their agents (exporters, importers, retailers, and freight forwarders) tend to be those related to customer relationships, responding to and accommodating specific needs, and providing useful on-time information.
+Criteria such as terminal operator and port authority responsiveness to special requests, the ability to offer tailored services, and the ability of employees to accommodate their needs all have either a strong or medium influence on overall performance assessments.

-Some shipping lines are influenced by a wider range of criteria than other stakeholders, while the criteria between shipping lines might differ.
+Some shipping lines are influenced by a wider range of criteria than other stakeholders, while these criteria might differ between shipping lines.
 In contrast, for some shipping lines, the quality of inland carriers stands as the most influential criterion.
 This parameter has a weak association with the overall port performance when some other shipping lines assess the ports they use.
 A similar case is the criteria related to time, such as the incidence of delays, cargo loading and unloading speed, and vessel turnaround.
-On the other end, empirical evidence suggests that shipping lines attribute a relatively weak influence on overall service performance on incidences of cargo damage, port charges, the hinterland size, and the timeliness of maritime services, such as pilotage and mooring.
+On the other hand, empirical evidence suggests that shipping lines attribute a relatively weak influence on overall service performance on incidences of cargo damage, port charges, the hinterland size, and the timeliness of maritime services, such as pilotage and mooring.

 There are other areas where ports could invest in improving service and satisfying the requirements of supply chain partners, such as providing adequate, on-time information and timely vessel turnaround.
-Several other criteria are at play, but the level of influence in supply chain partners assessment varies from medium to weak.
-These are the availability of storage capacity, the connectivity/operability to inland carriers, with some of the most significant supply chain partners having their means securing their own process of bundling services, port authority and terminal operator responsiveness to special requests, or port security.
+Several other criteria are at play, but their level of influence in supply chain partners’ assessments varies from medium to weak.
+These are the availability of storage capacity, the connectivity/operability to inland carriers. (with some of the most significant supply chain partners having their own means to secure bundling services), port authority, and terminal operator responsiveness to special requests, or port security.